underwatergrasshopper/PyTrivialOpenGL/README.md

     - `d` - which means default options names

 *Note: Local version of PyTrivialOpenGl package will be used, not installed.*

-## HowTo: Run Examples
-- [HowTo: Install required packages for tests and examples](#howto-install-required-packages-for-tests-and-examples), if not done before.
-- Go to `tests_and_examples` folder.
-- Run `py run_examples.py`.
-- Type one of following and press `enter`:
-    - name of example
-    - `l` - which means last used name of example
-    - `d` - which means default name of example
-- Type one of following and press `enter`:
-    - nothing
-    - one or many options names
-    - `l` - which means last used options names
-    - `d` - which means default options names

-Examples with `c_` prefix are using `C_GL` module instead of `GL` module.

-*Note: Local version of PyTrivialOpenGl package will be used, not installed.*

-When PyTrivialOpenGL package is installed, all examples can be run individually by going to `tests_and_examples/PyTrivialOpenGL_TestsAndExamples/examples` folder and running `py <example_name>.py` command.

 ## HowTo: Run All non Unit Tests
 - [HowTo: Install required packages for tests and examples](#howto-install-required-packages-for-tests-and-examples), if not done before.